Mike the Boilerman -

-A new thermocouple is about £5 to £10, plus, say £50 or so to fit and test that it is working correctly and safely.
+A new thermocouple is about £5 to £10, plus, say £100 or so for the visit to fit and test that it is working correctly and safely.
 Any decent gas engineer will have a selection of 'universal' thermocouples in the van.

 The flue fan:

-These fail on modern boilers at about two year intervals.
+These fail on modern boilers every few years.
 The boiler will simply fail to start, and will sound different from usual, because the fan isn't running.

 I'm getting quite a few questions about this at the moment.
 There are two completely different ways of piping up and controlling a heating system, and both ways can suffer from this for different reasons.
 Both will take a bit of explaining but here goes...